pflanze/lilyvm/README.md

 The 6502 adaptions are outdated and it won't currently compile for that architecture.

-The interpreter is currently running naive fibonacci about 5x faster than CPython (`fib_registers_35.bytecode`, i.e. when assuming that the fibonacci function can't be redefined while running, using register ops, the vm is compiled with clang++, and running on an Intel i5-2520M in 64-bit mode).
-Real programs will be slower than that in the end due to added features (and possibly use of a larger word width), realtime GC, and the compiler not generating bytecode as optimal as the hand-coded examples (unless using controlled unsafety can make up for the slowdown).
+The interpreter is currently running naive fibonacci about 7x faster than CPython (`fib_registers_35.bytecode`, i.e. when assuming that the fibonacci function can't be redefined while running, using register ops, the vm is compiled with clang++, and running on an Intel i5-2520M in 64-bit mode; `fib_binaryregisters_35.bytecode` is about 10x faster).
+Real programs will be slower than that in the end due to added features (and possibly use of a larger word width), realtime GC, and the compiler not generating bytecode as optimal as the hand-coded examples.

 ## Notes